Ramong06/bc-project-repo/README.md

 # bc-project-repo

-*Repo for changes I make in homework 1 assigned by Bootcamp.*
+*Repo for html and css changes I made in homework 1 assigned by Bootcamp.*

 First changes that were made was to eliminate as many <div> tags as possible and replace them with semantic tags.